-- The Finch orientations (Beak Up, Beak Down, Left Wing Down, Right Wing Down, and Level) should correspond to different movements of the robot.
-For example, Level should correspond to stopping the Finch.
-You should make the other four orientations correspond to these four Finch movements: forward, back, turn right, and turn left.
+- The Finch orientations in the list should correspond to different movements of the robot.
+For example, Beak Down could correspond to moving the Finch forward.
+You should make the four orientations correspond to these four Finch movements: forward, backward, turn right, and turn left.
 You may choose which orientation corresponds to each movement.
-The robot should do nothing for the Upside Down and In Between orientations.
+The robot should do nothing for the Other orientation.

-- When the Finch is in play mode, its beak should be green.
+- When the Finch is in play mode, its beak and tail should be green.

-- When the Finch leaves play mode, its beak should turn off (no light).
+- When the Finch leaves play mode, its lights should turn off.

 When you have a working project, be sure to find some younger students to try it out!

 Extension 1: Choose new movements to correspond to different tilts of the Finch, or maybe you would prefer to add lights and sound to your program.
 Use your imagination!